rgaspar/ProfilPlusz.OMS/README.md

 # Starred
-If you love this project, please consider supporting us by giving a star on GitHub! ⭐
+If you find this project useful, please consider supporting us by giving a star on GitHub! ⭐
 Your support keeps us motivated and helps us continue developing and improving this project to deliver even greater value to the community.